abalali794/drg-medicare-profitability-dashboard/README.md

 | Good Samaritan Hospital | FY2023**

 Healthcare Finance • Cost Modeling • Scenario Planning • Executive Analytics
+## Executive Summary (FY2023 | Good Samaritan Hospital)

+This project evaluates Medicare DRG profitability and identifies where financial performance is concentrated across Major Diagnostic Categories (MDCs).
+Using CMS FY2023 DRG weights/LOS benchmarks and hospital cost assumptions (CCR-based cost estimation), the model estimates net margin per discharge and scales results to total net margin and volume.
+The output is delivered as a Power BI dashboard with scenario modeling to support operational and strategic decision-making.

+---

+## Key Findings (What leadership should know)

+- **Profitability is highly concentrated:** A small number of MDC groups drive a disproportionate share of total net margin, creating **earnings concentration risk** if volumes shift in those categories.
+- **Volume shocks create immediate downside:** In the modeled **8% discharge volume decline**, total margin drops materially, with some MDCs showing higher sensitivity than others—useful for **risk planning and service-line monitoring**.
+- **Length-of-stay efficiency drives margin upside:** A modeled **0.5-day LOS reduction** generates meaningful margin improvement through **cost reduction per admission**, with MDC-level breakdown showing where efficiency efforts yield the greatest financial return.
+- **Actionable focus areas emerge:** The dashboard highlights which MDCs are (1) **high-margin growth candidates**, (2) **high-volume/low-margin targets for efficiency**, and (3) **high-risk concentration areas** that benefit from diversification strategies.

 ## Dashboard Preview